A Message from Gail Asper, President and Trustee

 To be able to play a role in the foundation’s numerous activities is indeed an honour and a privilege.
 Knowing that each and every day your actions affect the lives of others and have a positive impact is obviously one of the most gratifying things about working with the foundation.

-Our small but dedicated team is inspired by my parent’s original vision and passion in order for us to achieve our goals of leaving the world a better place than the way in which we found it.
+Our small but dedicated team is inspired by my parent’s original vision of leaving the world a better place than the way in which we found it.
 This is accomplished by initiating and focusing our energies on major projects, by addressing unmet needs in the community and by sticking to our philosophy of only taking on initiatives which would not be completed without The Asper Foundation’s involvement.

-The Asper Foundation is fueled by the ideas and commitment of its Trustees; David Asper, Leonard Asper, Richard Leipsic and me.
+The Asper Foundation is fueled by the ideas and commitment of its Trustees; Chair of the Board, David Asper, Vice Chair, Leonard Asper, Richard Leipsic and me.
 We also gratefully acknowledge Moe Levy, our Executive Director since 1999.
 Without his leadership, the accomplishments of The Asper Foundation would not be possible.
 As well, Jeff Morry, our Senior Program Manager has played an instrumental role in The Asper Foundation since 2001.

-In the year and years ahead, in accordance with the wishes of my late parents, we will continue to employ this strategy to our existing programs, working to build strong partnerships and involve more individuals, public and private foundations, governments and community groups in the projects we have initiated.
+In the years ahead, in accordance with the wishes of my late parents, we will continue to educate the future trustees and build strong partnerships and involve more individuals, public and private foundations, governments and community groups in the projects we have initiated.
 We will continue to explore the expansion of our existing programs as well as the creation of brand new ones in consultation with the members of the Asper family and the members of the communities where we live.

-The Asper Foundation, its staff and Directors are committed to ensuring that the goals and aspirations of its founders, Israel and Babs Asper, are fulfilled so that lives and community and the world are transformed as a result of the Foundation’s efforts.
-In this way, we have all but guaranteed that the spirit of Israel and Babs Asper will live forever and their dreams continue to become reality.
+The Asper Foundation, its staff and Directors are committed to ensuring that the goals and aspirations of its founders, Israel and Babs Asper, are fulfilled so that lives and community and the world are transformed.